-Cause for dismissal of a tenured faculty member or of a non-tenured faculty member before the expiration of a promatted: Right: -0.5" appointment shall be related directly and substantially to the fitness of the faculty member in his or her professional academic capacity, which includes responsible conduct toward all members of the College community.
+Cause for dismissal of a tenured faculty member or of a non-tenured faculty member before the expiration of an appointment shall be related directly and substantially to the fitness of the faculty member in his or her professional academic capacity, which includes responsible conduct toward all members of the College community.
 Cause for dismissal may involve alleged professional incompetence, neglect of duties, professional misconduct, or personal misconduct.
 Dismissal shall not be used to restrain faculty members in their exercise of academic freedom.
-For dismissals related to the termination of a department or program, please see this Handbook, Part One, Articles XVII-XIXXIV-XVII.
+For dismissals related to the termination of a department or program, please see this Handbook, Part One, Article XIV-XVII.